Everyone wants quince paste on their cheeseboard. With time, heat and sugar, you can transform autumn’s strange offering into a divine condiment.

 Optional – place a vanilla pod and its seeds (scraped out with a knife) into the simmering pot

 Everyone wants quince paste on their cheeseboard.
-With time, heat and sugar, you can transform autumn’s strange offering into a cheese board dream, and enjoy it with the satisfaction that comes from making something yourself you might otherwise buy.
-It’s a long, slightly messy but easy process, so if time is on your side try a batch of quince paste.
-It might be the alternative passata-making tradition for you.
-And it’s delicious.
+With time, heat and sugar, you can transform autumn’s strange offering into a divine condiment and enjoy it with the satisfaction that comes from making something you might otherwise have bought.
+It’s a long, slightly messy but easy process, so if time is on your side try making a batch – it might be the alternative passata-making tradition for you.

-The next day, when they are cooled, you can easily peel the skin away with your fingers and core them.
-(If you’ve cooked up extra, why not keep a portion aside in the freezer to add to other meals like fruit crumbles or porridge or apple cake or compotes).
+The next day, when they are cooled, you can easily peel the skin away with your fingers and core them*.
 Now that they’re cooked, you need another few hours of stove hover time.
 Blend the fruit into a purée and gently heat in your most generous pot.
-Add the sugar – roughly 3/4 of the weight of the original quinces, or thereabouts, and simmer on the lowest hob for 2-3 hours.
+Add the sugar – roughly 3/4 of the weight of the original quinces, or thereabouts, and simmer on the lowest hob for 3-5 hours.
 Let it reduce as it bubbles away, becoming thicker and gloriously red.
 You’ll need to stir it occasionally, and skim off any scum that appears at the surface.
 Just be careful as it can spit a bit, keep it on very low.

 Line a shallow tray with baking paper, and pour the hot mess of it into the tray.
 Leave it for a day, then cut into sections once it has set.
-If you’re not convinced it will actually set firmly, pour into small gift-able jars or ramekins.
+If you’re not convinced it will actually set firmly, pour it into small gift-able jars.